DiogoAADCosta/guitar-diagnostic-system/README.md

 A behavioral-based diagnostic system designed to evaluate guitar skills using structured questions and rule-based analysis.

-The project evolves through multiple versions, each improving:
+## How the System Works

+The system follows a multi-step decision flow:

+1. The user selects their main goal (e.g., playing songs, improvising, etc.)
+2. Based on the goal, the system selects relevant skill pillars:
+   - Fretboard Mapping
+   - Musical Understanding
+   - Ear Training
+   - Technique
+   - (Future) Musical Phrasing

+3. The user self-assesses their current level
+4. The system dynamically selects the appropriate starting point
+5. The user completes one or more tests:
+   - Behavioral test (no right/wrong answers)
+   - Knowledge-based test (with validation)

+6. Each test generates a partial diagnosis
+7. Diagnoses are combined into a final result

+## System Design Focus

+This project is not just about coding — it focuses on:

+- Behavioral modeling
+- Data structuring
+- Rule-based diagnosis systems
+- Scalability of logic
+- Separation between data collection and interpretation

+## Engine Design

+The system is built around reusable engines:

+- A response-based engine (captures user patterns)
+- A validation-based engine (checks correctness)

+These engines are designed to be reused across different goals and skill pillars.

+## Project Evolution

+Each version of the system improves:

 - Data structure design
+- Code readability
 - Logic clarity
 - Scalability
-- System architecture

-Each version is documented to show the evolution of the system.
+All versions are documented to show the evolution of the system.

 ---

-**Goal:** Build strong programming fundamentals and structured thinking.
+**Goal:** Build strong programming fundamentals while designing a real diagnostic system.